See function aliasing.

 The Cactus Specification Tool, which is the set of Perl scripts which parse the thorns’ .ccl files, and generates the code that binds the thorn source files with the flesh.

-Subversion is the favoured code distribution system for Cactus.
-See Sections A1.1,D7.
+git is the favoured code distribution system for Cactus.
+See Section A1.1.

 The technique of breaking up a large computational problem into parts that are easier to solve.
 In Cactus, it refers especially to a decomposition wherein the parts are solved in parallel on separate computer processors.